 Pace and experience required: To take part in these rides you need to be a reasonably experienced rider.
 You should be comfortable, secure and in control on a well schooled horse at a walk, trot and canter and used to riding in open country and over varied terrain.
 You should have a reasonably good level of general and riding fitness.

 A variety of accommodation is used on the rides, depending on the itinerary.
-On the 'Colonial Hacienda' rides, nights are at a selection of Ecuador's old haciendas (colonial manor farms), many of which date back to the 17th and 18th Century and some of which are now hotels, whilst some still house descendants of the country's noblest families.
+On the 'Colonial Hacienda' rides, nights are at a selection of Ecuador's old haciendas (colonial manor farms), many of which date back to the 17th and 18th Century and most of which are now hotels.
 These haciendas, with their antique filled rooms, hold an important position in the country's history and staying at them gives a wonderful insight into Spanish colonial life.
 On the Andean Adventure & Volcano Rides nights are spent at more simple haciendas, local farms ('fincas') and guest houses which are simple and rustic but reasonably comfortable.

 Itinerary in brief - Colonial Hacienda Ride.
 Please enquire for other itineraries